-The Ecclesiastical Law Society’s web site includes information about the society and its activities, and a link to the Ecclesiastical Law Journal on the Cambridge University Press web site, which includes tables of contents and digests of articles.
+The Ecclesiastical Law Society’s web site includes information about the society and its activities, and a link to the Ecclesiastical Law Journal on the Cambridge University Press web site, which includes tables of contents, digests of articles, and full text of selected articles.

 This page of the UK’s official legislation database provides access to Measures of the General Synod of the Church of England and of its predecessor the National Assembly of the Church of England (complete 1988 onwards, partial 1920-1987).
 Some Measures are available as revised, with an option to access the original text as enacted under “What Version” on the left of the screen.
 Church Instruments 1991 onwards are available elsewhere on the site via the “Browse Legislation” tab.